LaunchAcademy/factory_bot_book_club/README.md

 end
 ```

 Once that factory is set up, we can go back to our `member` factory and just add the word `book_club` on its own line in the factory definition.
-FactoryGirl will look for a factory of that name and create the associated object for us:
+FactoryBot will look for a factory of that name and create the associated object for us:

 ```ruby
 factory :member do